- What's Included?

 We recommend the latest flight arrival time for students to use this service is 11.30am.

-We only provide supervision on arrival days for Gatwick and Heathrow from 07:30, until the last bus for each given location.
+We only provide supervision on arrival days for Heathrow from 07:30am, until the last bus for each given location.
+Please note – specific contact details of Reach staff will be shared nearer to the program start date.

 We recommend the earliest flight departure time for students to use this service is 12pm.